gladiusio/gladius-edged/README.md

 # Gladius Networkd

-The full suite of binaries for running a Gladius Node
+All of the code and resources for running a Gladius content daemon.

 ## Usage

 ### Run as a service
-You can also install networkd  as a service.
+You can also install networkd  as a service, it will use the installing user's home folder for the file locations.
-*Attention:* The service implementation is not thoroughly tested, and may require root privileges.

 ```shell
 # install networkd as a service
 gladius-networkd install